 Without a background in formal art training, I used the early years of my foray into glass art for experimenting and finding my voice.
 Nearly a decade ago I decided to work primarily with old window glass - one of the least recycled materials.
 In addition to providing me with a blank canvas, it connects with my artistic narrative that beyond appreciating our common environment, we all share responsibility for it.
 I primarily portray water and air - the essence of life.
 To achieve the soft color balance you see I reverse enamel, kiln cast, and sandblast each piece, sometimes several times.
 Although I have an image in mind when I begin, nothing is intended to resemble a photograph, and the work evolves in order to reach for the emotional response I seek from the viewer.
 Some of my art portrays a single image, and some is more of a collage, some is highly textured, and some is not, but it all remains elusive - you see what speaks to you.

-After a 20 year staff career for the Congress in Washington DC - with time off for child rearing, working in the public school system, and the pursuit of an MBA - Teddie Hathaway is a glass artist whose studio is on a houseboat in Sausalito, California.
-Her calling as an artist is quite a departure from a distinctly left-brain career.
+Teddie hails from the tiny farming community of Nezperce, Idaho, but spent most of her career working for the Congress in Washington DC, with time off for child rearing and working in the public school system.
+Her calling as a glass artist working in a studio on a houseboat in Sausalito, California is quite a departure from her distinctly left-brained career.

-Teddie uses recycled windows in her kiln formed work because she believes the artwork becomes a reference to our shared environment.
-Her work has been exhibited in shows from the west coast (Washington state and California) to the east (Pennsylvania, Maryland, Virginia and DC) and internationally in Sweizel, Germany.
 She has taught various glass techniques at Washington Glass School in Mt.
-Rainier, Maryland, The Crucible and Studio One in Oakland, California, Grand Theatre Center for the Arts in Tracy, California, and Public Glass and the Museum of Craft and Design in San Francisco.
+Rainier, Maryland, The Crucible and Studio One in Oakland, California, Grand Theatre Center for the Arts in Tracy, California, and Public Glass, the Museum of Craft and Design and Waldorf High School in San Francisco.